An image of a person taking notes while watching a design master class.

 4. UX Prototyper

 Good content complements a good UX design.
 You can play around with words and make the design stand out.
-Watch Torrey Podmajersky (Author, Speaker and UX Writer) how to get into UX writing.
+Watch Torrey Podmajersky (Author, Speaker and UX Writer) explain how to get into UX writing.

 Show Hide video transcript